lpantano/seqcluster/doc/source/getting_started.rst

 You should use an aligner to map seqs.fa to your genome.
 A possibility is bowtie.
 From here, we need a file in SAM format for the next step.
+VERY IMPORTANT: the sam file should be sorted

 **THIRD STEP**